DataDog/documentation/content/tracing/services/service.md

 ## Definition

-The name of a set of processes that do the same job.
+**A Service is the name of a set of processes that do the same job.**
 For instance, a simple web application may consist of two services:

 * A single `webapp` service and a single `database` service